Maithili/maithili.github.io/_projects/Predictive Spatio-Temporal Object Mapping to Understand in-home Routines.md.md

 ---
 layout: post
-title:  "Predictive Spatio-Temporal Object Mapping to Understand in-home Routines"
+title:  "Spatio-Temporal Object Mapping to Understand In-home Routines"
 date:   2021-11-05 10:00:40
-blurb: "Robotics today is striving to become more intelligent.
-Between the symbols that machines can manipulate and the fuzziness of the real world lies a 'semantic gap'.
-'Semantic' does not bear a unified definition, but we aim to target a form of it as we try to understand people's daily routines.
-The simple reasoning being that if we want a robot to assist a human through their daily life, it must first understand their daily life."
+blurb: "Between the symbols that machines can manipulate and the fuzziness of the real world lies a 'semantic gap'.
+Whilst it doesn't bear a unified definition, we target a form of it by modeling daily routines.
+The simple reasoning being that to proactively assist a human through their daily life, a robot must first understand their daily life."
 og_image: /assets/img/projects/PSTOM/routine.jpg
 ---